blekenbleu/blekenbleu.github.io/Arduino/index.md

 There are at least 4 ways to flash STM32 chips:
 1) [SWD via ST-LINK](#blue-pill-swd-pins-for-st-link)
    **Use this to install an HID bootloader on Blue Pills**
-   Unlike Black Pills, new Blue Pills lack a USB bootloader.
+   Unlike Black Pills, new Blue Pills lack a ROM USB bootloader.
 2) (Arduino) USB bootloader[s] <- there have been several:
    * [STM32duino Bootloader](https://github.com/Serasidis/STM32_HID_Bootloader)
      AKA bootloader 2.0 AKA **HID bootloader**